 Requesting Academic Accommodations

-Before you may request academic accommodations, you must first establish eligibility (see Establishing Eligibility).
-Once you are eligible, you may request accommodations for your courses at the start of each term.
+Before you may request academic accommodations, you must first establish eligibility (see Establishing Eligibility) and be registered with Accessibility Services.
+Once you are registered with Accessibility Services and accommodations are approved, you may request accommodations for your courses at the start of each term.

 When to request

-Once your request is approved, the specialist will send a letter to each of your instructors explaining the accommodations to be provided for that course and the support available in the Center for Academic Success.
-Your disability is not disclosed in this letter, but you are urged to discuss your learning needs with your instructor so that you may agree upon how the accommodations can be provided in a way that works best for both of you.
+Once your accommodation request is processed, the specialist will send a letter to you and each of your instructors identifying the accommodations to be provided for that course and the support available in the Center for Academic Success.
+Your disability is not disclosed in this letter.
+You are responsible for communicating with your instructors that you intend to use your accommodations for the term.
+To practice the skill of self advocacy, you are encouraged to discuss your learning needs with your instructor so that your accommodations can be provided in a way that works best for you.
+The Accessibility Services Specialist is available to help you communicate with your instructors; you can email email@example.com or stop by Room 233 in the CAS (located on the second floor of Mudd Library) for help.

-If you are in the process of being tested for a disability, Lawrence may grant you academic accommodations for the current term.
+If you are in the process of being evaluated for a diagnosis, Lawrence may grant temporary academic accommodations for the current term.
 You must provide appropriate documentation to be eligible for accommodations in future terms.
 Refer to Establishing Eligibility for more information.